aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Where `private-ips` are not present for the subnet or availability zone an address will be assigned automatically from available addresses when the firewall instance is created.

-??? faq "I've noticed CloudTrail logs and in certain situation VPC flow logs are stored in the centralized log-archive account logging bucket twice?"
+??? faq "1.6.12.
+I've noticed CloudTrail logs and in certain situation VPC flow logs are stored in the centralized log-archive account logging bucket twice?"

     #### I've noticed CloudTrail logs and in certain situation VPC flow logs are stored in the centralized log-archive account logging bucket twice?